bionet/cim.matlab/README.rst

 Package Description
 -------------------

-The Channel Identification Machines (CIMs) Toolbox provides a set of algorithms for the functional identification of spiking neural circuits, as well as a step-by-step demonstration of the accompanying source code.
-The neural circuits considered here consist of a linear dendritic processing filter in cascade with a spiking neuron model.
+The Channel Identification Machines (CIMs) Toolbox provides a set of algorithms for the functional identification of a channel in a system consisting of a communication channel in cascade with an asynchronous sampler, as well as step-by-step demonstrations of the accompanying source code.
+The channel considered here is modeled as a multidimensional filter, while models of asynchronous sampler are taken from neuroscience and communications and includes integrate-and-fire (IAF) neurons, asynchronous delta-sigma modulators (ASDM), and general oscillators in cascade with zero-crossing detectors.

-The CIM algorithms identify the dendritic processing filter and reconstruct its kernel with arbitrary precision.

 Future releases of this package may be obtained from the Bionet Group's online code repository [1]_.